 A Class 6 or 8 license holder can drive motorcycles, all-terrain cycles, and all-terrain vehicles.

 The use of text messaging and handheld cell phones while driving are prohibited.

 Citizen band radio channel 9 is not monitored for emergencies.

 No prohibition on wearing of headsets while driving.

-Drivers approaching a stopped emergency vehicle displaying flashing lights must slow down, and if traffic permits, move over into the adjacent lane in order to pass by.
+Drivers approaching a stopped emergency vehicle, including tow trucks, displaying flashing lights must slow down, and if traffic permits, move over into the adjacent lane in order to pass by.